What is a GIF?

 Gif format has a restriction on the number of colors that can be used, and for this reason, they are suitable for solid graphics with fewer colors, i.e., logos.
 This is another use of lossless compression offered by non-animated /animated gif files.

-Many big and famous companies have been using gifs in their marketing strategies via social media as they realize it's essential.
+Many big and famous companies, especially those into franchise-focused marketing, such as Coca-Cola, 7-Eleven, Burger King, etc., have been using gifs in their marketing strategies via social media as they realize it's essential.
 A greater percentage can also increase brand imaging and awareness by using an animated gif file.
 This is because of its likability and acceptance by the general public.
 Animated images used in social media are a great way to capture attention and inform the consumers and possible consumers about a new product or feature in an existing product of a company.

 How to Create Animated GIFs